Walking on sunshine

 Solar panels are nothing new but these tiles are designed to lock together in their hundreds to create a solar pavement.

-They are coated in a tough epoxy resin and will have a scuff- and slip-proof finish in a range of colours.
+They are coated in a tough epoxy resin and will have a scuff and slip-proof finish in a range of colours.

 But why seek solar power beneath people's feet?

 Dr Gowaid says the spread of solar energy means roof space will be a diminishing resource.
-Meanwhile cities are getting more dense as electricity demand rises.
+Meanwhile, cities are getting more dense as electricity demand rises.

 So he is taking renewable energy to the streets.